-According to Traditional Chinese Medicine, these points correspond to different areas of the body.
+According to traditional Chinese medicine (TCM), these points correspond to different areas of the body.
 They are believed to have multiple benefits, including reducing stress, aiding digestion, and promoting sound sleep.

-“Reflexology is commonly known as a holistic practice performed on the feet,” says Brian Goodwin, esthetician, herbalist, and international educator at Eminence Organic Skin Care.
+“Reflexology is commonly known as a holistic practice performed on the feet,” says Brian Goodwin, aesthetician, herbalist, and international educator at Éminence Organic Skin Care.
 “The concept is that there are meridian points on the feet that correspond with various organs in the body.”

 “Reflexology is ancient medicine — it’s been around forever,” he says.
 “It can be traced as far back as 2330 B.C.”

 According to Martinez, reflexology was given its current name in the United States in the early 1900s.

 - stress and relaxation

 One of the key benefits associated with reflexology is relaxation and stress management.
 This is achieved by applying pressure to certain points on the feet.

 “Relaxation is probably the biggest benefit [of foot reflexology],” says Martinez.
 “Reflexology helps by increasing blood flow through the body, which helps to decrease stress and anxiety and lower blood pressure.
 When you feel less stress and less anxious, it’s easy to feel relaxed.”

 In the 2015 study mentioned above, the authors observe that a common benefit of reflexology may be reducing stress and inducing general relaxation.

 Additionally, the study notes reflexology may be one way to interrupt the pattern of repetitive lifestyle stress by “helping the body systems to return to their natural state.”